MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/reset-financial-reporting-datamart-after-restore.md

 Before getting started, be sure that all users close Report designer and exit the Financial reporting area.

-1. On the MRDB, execute the following script. which was last updated April 9, 2020: Reset Datamart Begin.txt
+1. On the database used for Financial reporting, which is named ManagementReporter within SQL Server, which is also referred to as MRDB, execute the following script. which was last updated April 9, 2020: Reset Datamart Begin.txt

     ```sql
 	------------------------------------------------------------------------------------------